tatarjr/egegorgulu.com/README.md

 ### TODO
 - Complete Case studies
+	- ~~beforeafter~~
+	- yekolay
+	- pinata
+	- Form Analytics
+	- Jobspot
+	- All the small things
 - Works section
 	- ~~Add missing graphics to the list~~
+	- Move to seperate page? or scroll indicator?
 	- Add more work?
 		- Theme Store
 		- Jotform V4 and assets